 Skill Level: Easy.

 Once you learn how to make the Bobble and Crossed Stitch, this project is is fairly easy.
 Not beginner, but not as much as Intermediate.
-For my testers, the most difficult part was getting passed that beginning stitch count!
+For my testers, the most difficult part was getting past that beginning stitch count!
 I’ve provided tips for that, just in case.

 Crochet Pattern At A Glance